 1. The Rest of Us Just Live Here by Patrick Ness ★★★☆☆

 A great take on the ‘chosen one’ trope, this is a diverse contemporary with a hint of fantasy.
-Full review coming soon.
+(Full review)

 2. Homecoming by Kass Morgan (The 100 #3) ★★★☆☆

 This series started off weak, but it seems to be getting stronger with each novel.
 A nice quick sci-fi read.
-Full review coming soon.
+(Full review)

 I loved the premise of this, and it started off strong.
 However, the second part let it down.

 5. Just One Damned Thing After Another by Jodi Taylor (The Chronicles of St Mary’s #1) ★★★☆☆

 I fun read, I loved Jodi Taylor’s humor.
 I look forward to the rest of the series.
 (Full review)

 6. Pretty Little Liars by Sara Shepard (Pretty Little Liars #1) ★★★☆☆

 I’m not a huge contemporary reader, but I was intrigued after loving the TV show.
 It was OK, but I’m not motivated to read anything else.
 It way too long a series!
 (Full Review)

 7. Lying in Wait by Liz Nugent ★★★☆☆